The first in Japan to be connected to space: the Mizusawa Campus of the National Astronomical Observatory (Iwate Prefecture)

-The premises include the Oshu Space Walking Museum, where you can learn about space for fun, and the Kimura Sakae Memorial Museum, which was opened to celebrate the achievements of the first director, Kimura Sakae.
+The site is home to the Oshu Space Study Center, where you can learn about space in a fun way, and the Kimura Sakae Memorial Hall, which was opened to commemorate the achievements of the institute's first director, Kimura Sakae.
+Both are open to the public

-Mizusawa Latitude Observatory, which introduced Japan's astronomical observation technology to the world
+Mizusawa Latitude Observatory: The place that made Japan's astronomical observation technology known to the world

-A latitude observatory is an observatory that was created to elucidate the movement (polar movement) in which the Earth's polar axis is only slightly moving.
+A latitude observatory is an observatory built to elucidate the slight movement of the Earth's polar axis (polar motion)

-The observation method involves observing the same star daily using the same observation equipment and comparing the observed data.
+The observation method involves using the same observation equipment to observe the same star every day and comparing the observation data

-The Mizusawa Latitude Observatory continued its observations during World War II without being influenced by international situations, and it played its role until 1987.
+The Mizusawa Latitude Observatory continued its observations throughout World War II, unaffected by international events, and continued its role until 1987

-VLBI radio telescope group at Mizusawa VLBI Observatory.
-VLBI (Very Long Baseline Interferometry) is an English abbreviation for very long baseline radio interferometry, which combines observation data from multiple radio telescopes and treats it as a single observation data © National Astronomical Observatory of Japan
+The VLBI radio telescopes at Mizusawa VLBI Observatory.
+VLBI (Very Long Baseline Interferometry) is an English abbreviation for very long baseline radio interferometry, which combines observation data from multiple radio telescopes and treats them as a single observation data set. © National Astronomical Observatory of Japan

-Touring the National Astronomical Observatory of Japan Mizusawa Campus (public parts) is free, but you can get a better understanding by first stopping at the Oshu Space Museum and receiving a pamphlet.
+Tours of the National Astronomical Observatory Mizusawa Campus (open to the public) are free to do as you wish, but you can gain a deeper understanding by first stopping by the Oshu Space and Aerospace Museum and picking up a pamphlet

 INFORMATION